 On 13 October 2021, three members of the Central Bank's monetary policy committee were replaced, and the Central Bank further reduced its policy rate by a larger-than-expected 200 basis points (to 16.00%) on 21 October 2021.
 On 18 November 2021, the rate was reduced by a further 100 basis points to 15.00%.
-On 2 December 2021, during a period of depreciation of the Turkish Lira, Mr. Elvan resigned as Minister of Treasury and Finance and was replaced by Mr. Nureddin Nebati.
+On 2 December 2021, during a period of depreciation of the Turkish Lira, the Minister of the Turkish Treasury resigned and was replaced.
 On 16 December 2021, the Central Bank reduced its policy rate by another 100 basis points to 14.00%, following which the Turkish Lira reached a then all-time low of TL 17.4731/US\$1 on 20 December 2021 given the Central Bank's accommodative stance despite high inflationary conditions.
-Subsequently, the Turkish government, among other things, introduced a foreign exchange-protected Turkish Lira deposit scheme in an effort to reduce the volatility in exchange rates and lower the inflation rate, as a result of which the Turkish Lira appreciated by 31.1% against the US dollar (to TL 13.3290/US\$1) from 20 December to 31 December 2021.
-In 2022, the Central Bank initially held the rate notwithstanding rapidly increasing inflation and then, contrary to the expectations of many market participants, reduced the rate to 13.00% on 18 August 2022 and again to 12.00% on 22 September 2022, both of which reductions resulted in the Turkish Lira declining to a new all-time low, and then further reduced the rate to 10.50% on 20 October 2022, 9.00% on 24 November 2022 and 8.50% on 23 February 2023.
+Subsequently, the Turkish government, among other things, introduced a foreign exchange-protected Turkish Lira deposit scheme in an effort to reduce the volatility in exchange rates and lower the inflation rate, as a result of which the Turkish Lira appreciated by 31.1% against the U.S. dollar (to TL 13.3290/US\$1) from 20 December to 31 December 2021.
+In 2022, the Central Bank initially held the rate notwithstanding rapidly increasing inflation and then, contrary to the expectations of many market participants, reduced the rate to 13.00% on 18 August 2022 and again to 12.00% on 22 September 2022, both of which reductions resulted in the Turkish Lira declining to a new all-time low, and then further reduced the rate in various steps to 8.50% on 23 February 2023.
+As of 31 December 2022, the exchange rate had fallen further to TL 18.6985/US\$1.
+After the presidential elections in May 2023, a new governor of the Central Bank and a new Minister of the Turkish Treasury were appointed, after which the first meeting of the Central Bank's Monetary Policy Committee increased the rate to 15.00% and then raised it again in multiple steps to 50.00% as of the date of this Offering Circular; however, as of the date of this Offering Circular, such rate remains well below the level of inflation.
+As of 31 December 2023, the exchange rate had fallen further to TL 29.4766/US\$1.
+On 3 February 2024, Fatih Karahan, the former Vice-Chair of the Central Bank, was appointed as the new governor of the Central Bank after the previous governor resigned.
+The Central Bank has actively employed other tools to seek to support the Turkish Lira's exchange rate even while maintaining the policy rate below the inflation rate.
 Any failure of the Central Bank and/or the Turkish Treasury to implement effective policies might adversely affect the Turkish economy and thus have a material adverse effect on the Group's business, financial condition and/or results of operations.